FAI is an innovative assessment concept based on air sampling that can provide information on:

 What is the Fungal to Allergen Index?

-Parallel air samples are analysed for total fungi and total allergens.
-The dual samples give information of both the potential exposure to fungi and to total allergens (dust mites, pollen, mould, pet dander, etc.).
-The core of the FAI concept is to calculate the ratio between the total fungi and the total allergens, and then from this ratio, predict the presence of a mould source.
-Results can be obtained in 1 or 2 hours and are objective and independent of individual evaluations from laboratory technicians.
+Parallel air samples are analysed for total fungi and for total allergens.
+The dual samples give information on both the potential exposure to fungi and to total allergens (dust mites, pollen, fungi, pet dander, etc.).
+The core of the FAI concept is to calculate the ratio between total fungi and total allergens, to predict the presence of a fungal source.
+Results can be obtained in 1 to 2 hours and are objective data, independent of the subjectivity of microscopy.

-More reproducible and representative sampling
+More reproducible and representative air sampling

 How to interpret results?

 The Mycometer air value (MAV) for the fungi is 607 FLU per m³ of air.
-The number is high (a category C) compared to the population found in buildings with no visual signs (or smells) of mould growth or water damage (Data was presented at the IAQA conference 2021).
-The MAV for allergens is 17780, which is very high.
-The FAI value is 3% which is quite low.
+The number is high (category C) compared to the population found in buildings with no visual signs (or smells) of fungal growth or water damage (Data was presented at the IAQA conference 2021).
+The MAV for allergens is 17780, which is also very high.
+However, the FAI is 3% which is quite low.